bgoonz/gists-revamp/by-extension/markdown/Command-Line-Primer.md

 The text-based command line is a common platform for most development environments.
-Learning how to use this text-based interface enables you to interact directly with your computer’s file system and access many developer-facing tools.
-Lambda’s track focuses on the bash shell.
+Learning how to use this text-based interface enables you to interact directly with your computer's file system and access many developer-facing tools.
+Lambda's track focuses on the bash shell.

 ## Objectives